gasparl/cit_app_exp2/README.md

-## Experiment 2 mobile application
+## Experiment 2 smartphone application

 This application is built using the Ionic Framework: https://ionicframework.com/